- Home

 This intense natural tub, tile, and grout cleaner recipe will leave your bathroom gleaming.

-All you need to do is mix together ¼ cup of washing-up liquid and ¼ cup of baking soda, and add up to two tablespoons of hydrogen peroxide (just enough to make a paste).
+All you need to do is mix ¼ cup of washing-up liquid with ¼ cup of baking soda, and add up to two tablespoons of hydrogen peroxide (just enough to make a paste).
 If you’re using essential oils, consider adding 10 drops of tea tree oil for its disinfecting properties.

 4. Toilet cleaner

-However, this toilet cleaner recipe uses tea tree oil and hydrogen peroxide which, when mixed with water, becomes a powerful cleaner and disinfectant.
+However, this toilet cleaner recipe uses tea tree oil and hydrogen peroxide that, when mixed with water, becomes a powerful cleaner and disinfectant.
 It combats microorganisms such as bacteria, fungi, and mould as effectively as regular bleach, but is better for your health and the environment.

 To make it, combine ¼ cup of baking soda, ½ cup of water, ¼ cup of washing-up liquid, ¼ cup of hydrogen peroxide, and 15 drops of tea tree oil in a spray bottle (with a wide nozzle, as it can get clogged).
 Simply squirt the mix around the toilet bowl and scrub with your brush as usual, before flushing.
 For stains in the toilet bowl, try soaking it overnight in citric acid.